Finance Your Startup With One Of These 23 Smart Fundraising Options

 It’s so crazy that it just might work.

 You might not realize that PayPal offers loans, but yes, in fact, they do.
-PayPal Working Capital (see our review) offers short-term business loans based on an existing business’s PayPal earnings — in short, it’s a funding option that requires a bit of business history.
-It’s not for the brand-new start-up with no earnings, but for more established businesses, PayPal loans can be an attractive option.
-They don’t even require a minimum credit score.
+PayPal Working Capital offers short-term business loans based on an existing business’s PayPal earnings — in short, it’s a funding option that requires a bit of business history.
+It’s not for the brand-new startup with no earnings, but for new businesses with some income, PayPal loans can be an attractive option.

 To apply, you just need to fill out an application available through your PayPal account.
 You won’t need to provide any other information, as PayPal is already your credit card processor in this scenario.
 They’re well aware of your financial situation!

 Learn more in our PayPal Working Capital Review.